Cyberlane/Soldering-is-easy/Tutorial.md

 ![012]

 Just the same as you soldered the LEDs, you will be soldering the battery clips.
-The only difference this time is that the pins are nice and short so do not need clipping.
+The only difference this time is that the pins are nice and short so they do not need trimming.

 ![013]

 ### Step 4 - Finishing touches

-Peel the green label off of the back of the pin, and press it firmly onto the PCB just above the battery black holder.
-Please ensure that the part where the pin comes out is at the top right, as seen in the picture below :
+Peel the green label off of the back of the pin, and press it firmly onto the PCB just above the battery holder.
+Please ensure that the part where the pin comes out is at the top right, as seen in the picture below:

 ![014]

 The final bit is to fit the battery.
-The battery should be positive side up (the side with the writing), as seen in the below picture :
+The battery should be positive side up (the side with the writing), as seen in the picture below:

 ![015]